 The secondary stage for 3 years

-This will cover secondary school education from class 6 to class 8 and will be for students aged 11-14.
+This will cover secondary school education from class 6 to class 8 for students aged 11-14.

 The secondary stage for 4 years

 This will cover higher education in two phases.
-The first phase will be from class 9 to class 10, and the second phase will be from class 11th and class 12th.
+The first phase will be from class 9 to class 10, and the second will be from classes 11th and 12th.

 New assessment rules will come into place in the year 2022-2023.
 As per the latest assessment scheme, school exams for classes 3,5 and 8 will test essential children's learning with an overall progress report card.

 Board exams according to new education policy?

 According to new policies, board exams will be made more accessible to check the strong fields of students.

-As you know, in India every year we lose a lot of students because they fail to cope with the education system.
-But I think the new education policy seems much more student-friendly and it also allows a student to study at his own free will.
+As you know, in India, we lose a lot of students every year because they fail to cope with the education system.
+But I think the new education policy seems much more student-friendly and allows a student to study of his own free will.

-Is this new policy going to affect old students and students who are currently in class 11th and class 12th?
+Will this new policy affect old students and students in 11th and 12th?

-You don't have to worry about that, just focus on your studies and if there is any need or information that you require, it will be provided to you by your schools.
-And I don't think it's going to affect old students because they may have thought through this.
+You don't have to worry about that, focus on your studies and if there is any need or information you require, it will be provided to you by your schools.
+And I don't think it will affect old students because they may have deemed through this.
 So stop worrying.